 This page will deal with my mandolin activities.
-I have three mandolin books being published by Mel Bay in 2018, the first of which has just appeared on their website:
+I have three new mandolin books, published by Mel Bay:

 This book contains perennial tunes which all kids learn at a young age, Twinkle Twinkle, Frère Jaques, etc, with standard notation and tab.
 The arrangements are simple, all single notes, though chord names are indicated for anyone who wants to jam along.
 I see it as a Tune Book to complement a Method Book.